CarInsurance.com Insights

-Steps to switch your car insurance to a new state
+What are the steps to switch car insurance to a new state?

-• Compare quotes from multiple insurers: Even if your current company covers your new location, comparing rates from at least three to five insurers is smart.
+3. Compare quotes from three to five insurers in your new state: Even if your current company covers your new location, comparing rates and shopping around is smart.
 Rates vary by state due to different risk factors, so shopping around can help you find better coverage at a lower cost.

 Your old state may require you to return your old plates.
-Check with the DMV in your old state for the complete process to avoid penalties.
+Check with the DMV in your old state to learn the complete process and avoid penalties.

 How soon should I change my car insurance when moving to another state?